EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 The returned list MAY NOT be in the same order as the requested protocols.
 Clients MUST NOT assume that the response is in the same order as the request.

-If the cient is not requesting for an authenticated user, then the protocol discovery MUST reject the query.
+If the client is not requesting for an authenticated user, then the protocol discovery MUST reject the query.

 The protocol discovery MAY be implemented as an independent federation service.
 In this case the client MUST authorize access using a service assertion.

 #### RSD Discovery

-The RSD Discovey processes the RSD exposure components of Federation services.
+The RSD Discovery processes the RSD exposure components of Federation services.
 If a Federation Service exposes their protocols using RSD2, then the RSD discovery will include the provided information into the protocol discovery.

-The RSD discvoery relies on service URLs provided by the edu-ID Federation Index.
+The RSD Discovery relies on service URLs provided by the edu-ID Federation Index.

 The RSD Discovery runs as a web-crawler with the protocol discovery.
 It periodically updates information from the federation index and tests if the provided RSD information at the federation services has changed (0).

 #### edu-ID Mobile App Access To The Protocol Discovery

-The edu-ID Mobile App access to the protocol discovery during two processses (3b).
+The edu-ID Mobile App access to the protocol discovery during two processes (3b).

 1. If a Service Usage Manager is present, after successful authentication and whenever the edu-ID Mobile App is launched.

 2. During a protocol request by a third party app.

-If a Service Usage Manager is present, then the edu-ID Mobile App MAY prefetch a user's services for improving the user experience.
+If a Service Usage Manager is present, then the edu-ID Mobile App MAY pre-fetch a user's services for improving the user experience.
 In this case the edu-ID Mobile App can preselect relevant services that match a third-party app's protocol request without accessing the edu-ID Infrastructure.

 During protocol requests by third party apps, the edu-ID Mobile App uses the protocol discovery to find all matching services for the request.
 These services MAY include services that a user might not be able to access.